LINBIT/lbkeyper/README.md

 `curl https://lbkeyper.acme.com/api/v1/hello`.
 This should be successful and return the commit hash of the running daemon.

-The next step would be a sample query like `curl https://lbkeyper.acme.com/api/v1/builder/charlie`, which should return Charlie's public keys.
+The next step would be a sample query like `curl -L https://lbkeyper.acme.com/api/v1/keys/builder/charlie`, which should return Charlie's public keys.

 Finally one would integrate it on a host like "builder":